DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Version 5.0 Update 10

 - [NEW] Added support for ThermoC Property Package
+- [FIX] Fixed crashes during loading of simulations on macOS
 - [FIX] Fixed Material Stream cloning on new UI
 - [FIX] Fixed viscosity calculations for petroleum fractions
 - [FIX] Fixed velocity units in Kinetic Reaction editor (new UI)